MLHale/nebraska-gencyber-modules/building_a_server/README.md

 <!-- TOC END -->

 ### Step 1: Review - Where are we so far?
-Before we get started, lets talk about what we've done so far.
+Before we get started, let's talk about what we've done so far.
 First, we looked at `Littlebits` and saw that we could plug and play the parts together to create new inventions.
 We wired these up and hooked them to `IFTTT` to let the web control our `cloudbit`.
 Then, in the `REST` lesson, we looked behind-the-scenes to see how `web services` like IFTTT and Littlebits actually work.
 We played around with `POSTMAN` and interacted with the Littlebits `API`.

 The last thing we left off with was hooking the Littlebits API up to our own server (instead of IFTTT) so we could make our own home-automation controller Dashboard.
 We saw how `containers` could be used to host `isolated` servers on another host machine.